cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

 - [Back to our example](#back-to-our-example)

 Inheritance is an important concept that enables a lot of techniques that we use in C++.
-It is also **the** mechanism for **dynamic polymorphism** that is one of the staples that allows us to think about design of our systems in very abstract and elegant ways.
-It also enables what is known as Object Oriented Programming or OOP when applied to C++.
+It is also **the** mechanism for **dynamic polymorphism**.
+Along with the static polymorphism mostly enabled through templates that we talked about before, dynamic polymorphism is one of the staples that allows us to think about design of our systems in very abstract and elegant ways within the C++ domain, enabling Object Oriented Programming or OOP.

-Largely speaking, we distinguish between two types of inheritance, which are not very much different syntax-wise but are _very_ different in what they allow us to achieve:
+Largely speaking, we distinguish between two types of inheritance, which are not too different syntax-wise but are _very_ different in what they allow us to achieve:
 - Implementation inheritance
 - Interface inheritance